Consistent Hashing in Go — Virtual Nodes & CRC32 Ring

 June 9, 2026 · 3 min · Lê Tuấn Anh

 Answer-first: Vitess vs GORM Sharding for MySQL write scaling: VReplication zero-downtime vs. application-level sharding — ErrMissingShardingKey tradeoffs in Go.
+What You’ll Learn That AI Won’t Tell You Designing database sharding keys that prevent cross-shard joins.
+Configuring proxy routing layers like Vitess to scale MySQL queries horizontally.
 When your application reaches millions of users, a single database instance will inevitably become the biggest bottleneck in your entire architecture.
 To solve this, MySQL database scaling becomes mandatory.
-You must Scale DB for Microservices using Horizontal Scaling techniques.
-This article delves into the differences between scaling methods and compares the two most popular Sharding architectures today: Middleware-level Sharding (Vitess) and Application-level Sharding in Go (GORM Sharding plugin). ...
+You must Scale DB for Microservices using Horizontal Scaling techniques. ...

-Replace MySQL Sharding with TiDB: Distributed SQL Migration Guide
+MySQL Sharding to TiDB: Distributed SQL Migration Guide